jesusha123/comet/README.md

 ### macOS

-- Download the latest QDirStat dmg file from the [releases page](https://github.com/jesusha123/comet/releases)
+- Download the latest Comet macOS dmg file from the [releases page](https://github.com/jesusha123/comet/releases)
 - Open the dmg file and drag Comet.app to the Applications folder
+- Run from the Applications folder

+### Windows

+- Download the latest Comet Windows zip file from the [releases page](https://github.com/jesusha123/comet/releases)
+- Extract the zip file
+- Run Comet.exe from the extracted Comet folder

 ## Build